Test Id : MCSRC

 RNA is particularly labile and degrades quickly.
 Rapid preservation of the tumor sample after collection reduces the likelihood of degradation, but sometimes, there are biological factors, such as tumor necrosis, that interfere with obtaining a high-quality RNA specimen despite rapid preservation.

-DNA variants and fusions of uncertain significance may be identified.
+Variants and fusions of uncertain significance may be identified.

-A negative result does not rule out the presence of a variant or fusion that may be present below the limits of detection of this assay.
+A negative result does not rule out the presence of a variant that may be present below the limits of detection of this assay.
 The analytical sensitivity of this assay for sequence reportable alterations is 5% mutant allele frequency with a minimum coverage of 500X in a sample with 20% or more tumor content.

 Variant allele frequency (VAF) is the percentage of sequencing reads supporting a specific variant divided by the total sequencing reads at that position.
-In somatic testing, VAF should be interpreted in the context of several factors including, but not limited to: tumor purity/heterogeneity/copy number status (ploidy, gains/losses, loss of heterozygosity) and sequencing artifact/misalignment].(1,2)
+In somatic testing, VAF should be interpreted in the context of several factors including, but not limited to: tumor purity/heterogeneity/copy number status (ploidy, gains/losses, loss of heterozygosity) and sequencing artifact/misalignment.(1,2)

 The presence or absence of a variant or fusion may not be predictive of response to therapy in all patients.